iainctduncan/papers/source/design.rst

 online documentation, a "Learn Scheme for Max" e-book, and a library of YouTube tutorial videos.

-In the remainder of this section I will discuss the various high-level design decisions in detail, including why they were taken and how they have worked well to achieve the goals of the project.
+In the remainder of this section I will discuss the various high-level design decisions in detail, including why they were taken and how they have achieved the stated goals of the project.

 Why a Max extension?
 ----------------------------------------------------------------------------------------------------
-Given the advantages previously stated of the hybrid approach to computer music, the first design question might be: why was Max chosen as the host layer?
+Scheme for Max is a tool to allow multi-language workflows.
+This begs the first design question of: "Why choose Max specifically as the host platform?".

 One driver for choosing Max is the success of Max itself.
-Max is one of the most popular platforms world-wide for making computer music, with (TODO NUMBER OF USERS, CITE) and thousands of Max objects available from both Cycling 74 and the broader Max community (CITE).
+Having been first established in the 1980's, Max is now one of the most popular platforms world-wide for making computer music, with thousands of Max objects available between those provided by Cycling 74 and the broader Max community (www.maxobjects.com)
+.. citation FIX
-This extensive community and breadth of objects enables a very wide variety of ways of working with both music (in the abstract sense) and audio.
+This extensive community and breadth of objects enables a wide variety of ways of working with both music, audio, and even video.
-This includes support for interacting with external hardware and hostin commercial software synthesizers and effect plugins.
+This includes support for interacting with external hardware through various synchronization and message protocols and hosting commercial software synthesizers and effect plugins in Max itself through the vst~ object.

-While Max is developed by the software compay Cycling 74, Cycling 74 itself has been owned since mid-2017 by another software company, Ableton, the makers of the tremendously successful commercial audio workstation and sequencing platform, Ableton Live.
-(NUMBER USERS) In addition to being a popular and powerful platform on its own, Max is also available as "Max for Live", an embedded runtime within the Ableton Live commercial digital audio workstation and sequencing platform.
+In addition to being a popular and powerful platform on its own, Max has been available since 2009 as "Max for Live", an embedded runtime within the tremendously successful commercial audio workstation and sequencing platform, Ableton Live (www.ableton.com, 2009).
+This partnership has in fact been so successful as an addition to Live that it led to Ableton aquiring Cycling 74 in 2017 (www.ableton.com, 2017).
-When run in this context, Max patches are able to interact with Ableton Live, processing both audio and MIDI data, but also interacting with the host programming through an application programming interface (API), the Live API.
-The Live API provides Max patches the ability to control the Ableton program, read and write to Live's own sequences and audio clips, interact with the mixer and effects, and interact with the global transport.
+When run in Live, Max patches are able to interact with Ableton Live, processing both audio and MIDI data, but also interacting with the host through an application programming interface, the Live API.
+The Live API provides Max patches the ability to control and query Live, read and write to Live's own sequences and audio clips, interact with the mixer and effects, and interact with the global transport.
-Max for Live is included in the top-tier Ableton offering ("Live Suite") as well as an add-on to Live.
+Max for Live is included automatically in the top-tier Ableton offering ("Live Suite") as well as an add-on to Live.
-Between the standalone Max version and Max for Live, Max has become the most widely deployed computer music programming platform worldwide (TODO NUMBERS CITE).
+While exact numbers are not published by Ableton, it seems highly likely that, between the standalone Max version and Max for Live, Max has become the most widely deployed advanced computer music programming platform worldwide.

+In addition to the popularity of the platform and its integrations with a full-featured commercial sequencing tool, there are implementation related attractions to Max as well.
-Max supports two kinds of data passed between objects: audio and event, corresponding to different threads of execution.
+Max supports two kinds of data passed between objects, audio samples and event messages, which in turn run in several different threads of execution.
 In Max, there are actually two threads handling event messages, the "main thread" and the "scheduler thread".
 The first is also referred to as the UI thread, or low-priority thread, and the second as the high-priority thread.
 MIDI data, events from timers and metronomes, and events from audio signals that have been turned into event messages (with various translation objects) all use the high-priority scheduler thread.
 Events from the user interacting with the GUI are run in the low priority thread, which is also used for redrawing any UI widgets.
-A Max external can run in any or all of these contexts, and objects exists to pass events from one to the other.
+A Max external can run in any or all of these contexts, and objects exists to pass events from one to the other (cycling74.github.io, 2019)
+.. citation (cycling74.github.io, 2019) FIX

-Scheme for Max operates only in the two event oriented threads, receiving and producing only Max messages - it does not render blocks of samples as part of the DSP graph.
+Scheme for Max operates only in the two event oriented threads, receiving and producing only Max messages - it does not render blocks of samples in the audio thread..
-It can optionally run in either the low or high priority thread, but a given instantiation of the s4m object is limited to one of these (chosen at instantiation time).
+It can optionally be run in either the low or high priority thread, but a given instantiation of the s4m object is limited to one of these (chosen at instantiation time).
-The threading designs of Max and Scheme for Max make it possible for us to run Scheme for Max code only occasionally (i.e, on receipt of a message rather than on every block of samples), and also to ensure that it runs at a high priorty and is not interrupted by low priority activity.
+The threading designs of Max and Scheme for Max make it possible for us to run Scheme for Max code only occasionally (i.e, on receipt of a message rather than on every block of samples), and also to ensure that it runs at a high priority and is not interrupted by low priority activity.

 Thus, the choice of creating the project as an extension for Max supports several of the stated goals.

-First, there is a clear distinction between event time and audio time, supporting the goal of focusing on the musical event (e.g. "note") time-scale, and there is a way for us to run in event time but with high temporal accuracy.
+First, there is a clear distinction between event time and audio time, supporting the goal of focusing on the musical event (e.g. "note") abstraction level, and there is a way for us to run events with high temporal accuracy.
-By running only at the event time scale, we are afforded the option to use a high-level, garbage-collected language - whereas runing a garbage-collected language in the DSP loop would seriously limit the amount of computation possible in real time.
+By running only at the event time scale, we are afforded the option to use a high-level, garbage-collected language - whereas runing a garbage-collected language in the audio rendering loop would seriously limit the amount of computation possible in real time and likely require us to run with a high degree of latency.

 Second, using Max supports the goal of being able to use the tool in conjunction with modern commercial music tools.
-Max runs inside Ableton Live, and Max can host commercial VST plugins.
+Max runs very well inside Ableton Live, and Max can host commercial VST plugins.
 When run in Ableton Live, Max uses Live's own transport, and when run as a VST host, Max's transport is visible to the VST plugins.
-It is thus practical to create music that mixes algorithmic content generated in Scheme with content sequenced, rendered, or recorded with commercial tools.
+It is thus possible to create music that mixes algorithmic content generated in Scheme with content that is sequenced, rendered, or recorded with commercial tools.

 Third, using Max supports the goal of being usable for real-time interaction and live performance.
-The Max clocking facilities are highly accurate, with jitter being typically in the 0.5-1ms range if using a typical signal vector size of 32 or 64 samples.
+The Max clocking facilities are highly accurate, with jitter being typically in the 0.5-1ms range when using a typical signal vector size of 32 or 64 samples (Lyon, 2006, 67).
+.. citation (Lyon, 2006)
 (Signal vector size is user configurable in standalone Max, and is locked to 64 samples in Ableton Live.)
-Timing is also self-correcting, in that this degree of inaccuracy does not accumulate over time.
+Max timers are also implemented such that this degree of jitter does not accumulate over time, something I have verified in extensives tests during development.

-Taken together, these three points makes Max an attractive host platform for the project.
+Taken together, these three points makes Max a very attractive host platform for the project.
-One is able to create music that is implemented in some mix of Scheme, standard Max programming, and in sequencing from Ableton Live.
+We can create music that is implemented in various mixes of Scheme, standard Max programming, and sequencing from Ableton Live.
-We can use modern commercial audio sources, taking advantage of the dramatic advances in software synthesis in recent years.
+We can use modern commercial effect and synthesis plugins, taking advantage of the dramatic advances in software synthesis in recent years.
 And timing is reliable and accurate enough that we can use the tool on stage, or in the studio for commercial production of music where high timing accuracy is desired (e.g. electronic dance music).
 We can even, through Ableton Live, use the tool during the mixing and mastering processes, as all of this can be done in Live, with Scheme for Max used to orchestrate and automate Live devices and VST plugins.

-Now, given the decision to build a Max extension, the advantages just discussed could be applied to any general purpose programming language hosted in a Max external.
+However, the advantages just discussed could be applied to any general purpose programming language hosted in a Max external.
-Which begs the question, why use a Lisp language rather than something more common such as Python, Ruby, JavaScript, or Lua?
+Which begs the second question: "Why use a Lisp dialect rather than something a more popular interpreted language as Python, Ruby, JavaScript, or Lua?"
 Or more pointedly, why bother at all, when Max provides already an object that embeds an interpreter for JavaScript in the form of the js object?